Generic Name: aclidinium bromide

 Immediate Hypersensitivity Reactions

-Immediate hypersensitivity reactions may occur after administration of Tudorza Pressair.
+Immediate hypersensitivity reactions, including anaphylaxis, angioedema (including swelling of the lips, tongue, or throat), urticaria, rash, bronchospasm, or itching, have occurred after administration of Tudorza Pressair.
 If such a reaction occurs, therapy with Tudorza Pressair should be stopped at once and alternative treatments should be considered.
 Given the similar structural formula of atropine to aclidinium, patients with a history of hypersensitivity reactions to atropine should be closely monitored for similar hypersensitivity reactions to Tudorza Pressair.
 In addition, Tudorza Pressair should be used with caution in patients with severe hypersensitivity to milk proteins.

 The following adverse reactions are described in greater detail in other sections: